 None of this is surprising.
 Email reminders or notifications on bookstore receipts are often missed by college students.
 The student probably can’t even find the receipt after four months!
 I can confirm that to be true at our house.

 A removable sticker placed on the cover of a rental textbook serves to remind students (1) which BOOKSTORE owns the textbook and 2) when it’s due.
 This is a simple yet effective way to reach rental book users.

 Why not try My Removable Stickers on your rental textbooks?

 They are easy to peel and leave no sticky residue.
-We offer free design software or a Word template to create customized reminder messages.
+You can use this Word Template to create customized reminder messages.
 Then simply print your message on the removable sticker sheets with a laser printer, inkjet printer or high speed copier.